scarial/requirements/README.md

 # requirements

-* learning meltdown basics to complete current repo with doc
-* review linux commands
+* new pass on linux commands
-* review js advanced
+* new pass on js advanced
-* review POO advanced
-* review Merise/Uml
+* new pass on Merise/Uml
-* review design patterns
+* new pass on design patterns
-* review architecture advices
+* new pass on architecture advices
-* update tech sites sources
-* sublime text tips
+* new pass on Optimization
+* new pass on security